spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ![right-sizing-when-to-apply](https://github.com/spotinst/help/assets/159915991/323b56ca-2d9f-440b-ac7e-f934b0da337b)

 5. Select whether to turn on the **restart pods for relevant workloads** option.
 This option enables Ocean to restart pod batches sequentially according to recommendations.
 6. Click the **Set Min.
 CPU / Memory thresholds for workload** down arrow and then set the CPU and Memory percentage thresholds.
-This threshold is the difference between the current request and the recommendation for triggering a percentage change.
+This is the minimum CPU and Memory percentage change for the current request to apply a recommendation.
-7. Click the **Set recommendation ranges for CPU & Memory** down arrow and enter the minimum and maximum values for CPU requests (millicpu) and Memory requests (mib).
+7. Click the **Set recommendation ranges for CPU & Memory** down arrow and enter the upper and lower boundary values for CPU requests (millicpu) and Memory requests (mib) to apply a recommendation.
 8. Click the **Set overhead for workload** down arrow and set the CPU and memory percentage overheads.
 An overhead specifies the percentage of extra resources to add to the new request recommendation.
 9. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).